The estate will cover most, if not all, of your loved one’s outstanding bills.

 For utility bills in an owned property: Go through bank statements to identify any recurring payments to utility companies.
 This will enable you to list all active utility accounts: trash, electric, water, gas, heat, etc.

-For credit cards and bank accounts: Call one of the three credit bureaus (Equifax, Experian, or TransUnion) first, to notify them of your loved one’s passing and to receive a full credit report.
+For credit cards and bank accounts: First, write all three of the credit bureaus (Equifax, Experian, and TransUnion) by certified mail to notify them of your loved one’s passing and to receive a full credit report.
+You will need to include certain documentation, including a death certificate.
 The credit report will allow you to identify any credit cards, mortgages, student loans, or vehicle loans the person had.

 After gathering all the information regarding your loved one’s bills, the next step is to map out a payment schedule.
 This will help you tackle one bill at a time and not overwhelm yourself with unnecessary stress.